-This ranking of foods just by antioxidant level is, admittedly, an oversimplification.
+Admittedly, this ranking of foods simply by antioxidant level is an oversimplification.
 As reviewed recently in the Annals of the NY Academy of Sciences: “From Beans to Berries and Beyond: Teamwork between Plant Chemicals for Protection of Optimal Health.”
-Not only may phytonutrients work together, some have healthful properties beyond just their antioxidant power.
-Berries, for example, have antiproliferative effects on cancer cells—they can slow down cancer growth.
-These are the cervical cancer cells that killed this woman, Henrietta Lacks, 58 years ago, and they’re still growing, still multiplying.
-And adding an extract of blueberries doesn’t seem to matter much.
+Not only may phytonutrients work together; many have healthful properties beyond just their antioxidant power.
+For example, berries have antiproliferative effects on cancer cells—they can slow down cancer growth.
+These are the cervical cancer cells that killed this woman, Henrietta Lacks, 58 years ago, and they’re still growing, still multiplying, nearly six decades later.
+And adding an extract of blueberries to her cancer cells doesn’t seem to matter much.
 The cancer cells are still steaming away at about 100% growth.

 But look what these other fruits can do.
 Raspberries cut the growth in half, and strawberries blocked cancer growth by almost 75%.
 And the higher the strawberry dose, the more the cancer is inhibited.
-Ah, but which works better, conventional strawberries or… organic.
-At every single concentration and in single variety, organic beat our conventional—remember lower growth is better.
-And this was for both human colon cancer cells and human breast cancer cells.
+But which works better, conventional strawberries or organic strawberries?
+At every single concentration, and in every single variety, organic beat out conventional.
+Remember, lower growth is better.
+And this was for both human colon cancer cells, and human breast cancer cells.

-Now you don’t necessarily have to eat the berries themselves for their benefits, you can eat the liver, eyes, or brains of berry fed pigs, but I’d stick with the berries.
+We don’t have to necessarily eat the berries themselves for their benefits; we can eat the liver, eyes, or brains of berry-fed pigs.
+But, I’d stick with the berries.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.